 Smoothing bumps on the nose is one of the primary reasons why patients seek a non-surgical rhinoplasty procedure.
 This can be achieved using dermal fillers, which are injectable products typically composed of hyaluronic acid to increase volume below the skin in selected areas.
 A non-surgical nose job using filler can smooth a bump on the nose by raising dipped areas so the profile is an overall straight angle.Learn More

 The angle of the nose tip can be adjusted non-surgically using Botox.
 Botox works by temporarily partially deactivating the muscles.
 When injected into the muscle that pulls the tip of the nose downward, known as the depressor septi nasal muscle, the nose tip can be reshaped.
-The result is a perkier, slightly upturned nasal tip.Learn More
+The result of a Botox nose lift is a perkier, slightly upturned nasal tip.Learn More

 Botox for Bunny Lines